deardeer/DataDrivenEffect/README.md

 	e.g., Repetition = 4

 - The Speed indicates how fast the effect of gradual appearance changes.
+And the units are seconds.

-	e.g., Speed = 5
+	e.g., Speed = 1.2